asiliuk/BsuirScheduleApp/README.md

 # BsuirScheduleApp
 A new version of famous [Bsuir Schedule app](https://apps.apple.com/us/app/bsuir-schedule/id944151090), rewritten in Swift/SwiftUI

+> :warning: Main purpose of this application is for me to use and learn new tools, features and technologies.
+> Code in this repo is far from production quality and is not expected to be easy and welcoming to newcomers.
+>
+> Continue on your own risk!
+Help & ideas are always welcome!

 Main focus of current version is simplicity and use of modern technologies for future profing of project.
 DarkMode, DynamicType and VoiceOver should be supported out-of-the-box, also iPad version gets big attention this time.